-- Students will eat with their cohort/class/Learning Community. - Outdoor eating will be implemented as often as possible. - Students will be assigned seats in the cafeteria. - Students will sit with other students from their classes when eating indoors. - 6' of distance will be maintained between students from different classes/Learning Communities when eating indoors.
+- Students will eat with their cohort/class/Learning Community. - Outdoor eating will be implemented as often as possible. - Students will be assigned seats in the cafeteria to facilitate accurate and reliable contact tracing. - Students will sit with other students from their classes when eating indoors, with as much distance between students as is possible and feasible. - 6' of distance will be maintained between students from different classes/Learning Communities when eating indoors.